-This Mushroom Skillet Chicken is a great batch cook meal for a week of lunches or a tasty weeknight dinner.
+This mushroom chicken skillet is a great batch cook meal for a week of lunches or a tasty weeknight dinner.

 When I was a kid, one of my favourite dishes included a secret ingredient – cream of mushroom soup.
-To be honest, it was a bit of an odd recipe, a Curried Beef Casserole dish that was passed down from my grandmother to my mother, but I’m pretty sure it just came off the back of a Campbell’s soup label.
+To be honest, it was a bit of an odd recipe, a curried beef casserole dish that was passed down from my grandmother to my mother, but I’m pretty sure it just came off the back of a Campbell’s soup label.
 (No offence, Mom.)
-Although it was an odd combination of ingredients, it seemed to work, and the creamy mushroom component was my favourite part of the dish.
+Although it was an odd combination of ingredients, it seemed to work, and the creamy mushroom component was my favourite part of the dish, and this mushroom chicken skillet recipe is a little flavour of exactly that.

 Although mushrooms can technically be eaten raw, I don’t think it is the best use of their flavour.
 Cooking mushrooms concentrate their flavour and brings out notes of sweet earthiness.
 For this particular dish, I wanted to make a thick and rich mushroom broth without added cream or opening a can of Campbell’s soup.
 I used a small batch of crimini mushrooms because it is what I had on hand, but you could also use white button, shiitake, or chanterelles, or even better a combination of all of the above.
 I think this recipe would pair very well with some roasted potatoes or a simple side of steamed rice.

-I used cremini mushrooms for this recipe, but you could use any type or combination of mushrooms you like.
-The herbs in this dish are what I had on hand, but you could also use dried herbs if you don’t have fresh.
+I used cremini mushrooms for this mushroom chicken recipe, but you could use any type or combination of mushrooms you like.

 - Prep Time: 5 minutes